|Course coordinator(s)||dr. ir. EF Talsma|

-Students from BSc or MSc programmes other than Nutrition and Health are advised to enroll in a computer-based self-study tutorial of about 20 hours,which will be shared 2 weeks before the course starts.
+HNE-20306 Nutrition Behaviour.
+Students from BSc or MSc programmes other than Nutrition and Health are advised to enroll in a computer-based self-study tutorial of about 40 hours, developed by the CDI (see: http://www.cdi.wur.nl/services/courses/overviewcourses2012)

-MSc Thesis Global Nutrition or MSc Thesis Nutrition and Disease.
+MSc Thesis Nutrition and Health over the Lifecourse or MSc Thesis Nutrition and Disease.

-Each module is scheduled full-time (morning and afternoon), contact the coordinator for detailed scheduling information.
+Each module is scheduled at CDI full-time (morning and afternoon), contact the coordinator for detailed scheduling information.

 The training approach is interactive and experience-based: it provides the students with the possibility to learn from expert facilitators as well as from each other.

-Especially the combination with the international professionals through the Wageningen Centre for Development Innovation, will offer the students an excellent opportunity to exchange ideas and explore what is possible in (scientific) programme settings.
-Transfer in knowledge goes hand in hand with application of this knowledge to case studies, working groups, etc.
+Especially the combination with the foreign participants from the WI course will offer the students an excellent opportunity to exchange ideas.
+Transfer in knowledge goes hand in hand with case studies, working groups, etc.

-A study guide and literature will be handed out at the beginning of the course.
+A study guide and literature will be handed out at the beginning of the course at CDI.